LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/01_Getting_Started/01_03_Choosing_LLM_and_Embeddings_Provider.md

 ## 🌐 Consider language support and multilingual capabilities

-* If your project requires support for multiple languages, ensure that the LLM and embedding provider you choose can handle the languages you need.
+* If your project requires support for multiple languages, ensure the LLM and embedding provider you choose can handle the languages you need.

 * Evaluate the quality of the model's output in each language and its ability to understand and generate text in a culturally appropriate manner.